dweth/atriumdb/sdk/docs/source/dataset.rst

 For this reason, AtriumDB has a `AtriumSDK.get_iterator  <contents.html#atriumdb.AtriumSDK.get_iterator>`_ method, that preloads large amounts of data in your RAM, and feeds it to you piece by piece in an iterable Class.

+`AtriumSDK.get_iterator  <contents.html#atriumdb.AtriumSDK.get_iterator>`_ also does the job of windowing and indexing your data for you, which makes tasks like training a model much simpler.

 What is the ``get_iterator`` method?
 ###################################################